-Name of Committee Planned Programs Issues to be Addressed Executive One of the tools used by the Board to monitor and improve its performance is ar Audit annual self-assessment exercise.
-Risk Nomination This is administered in the form of a form al questionnaire that is answered by each Personnel and Compensation • e their individual performance and that of Related Party Transactions Review the Board as a whole.
-The results are compiled by the Compliance Officer and Sustainability Corporate Secretary.
-This self-assessment performance: Fulfillment of the Board's K Management Relationship, Effectiveness of ual assessment of the President and CEO. ious Board committees was likewise
+Name of Committee Planned Programs Issues to be Addressed Executive One of the tools used by the Board to monitor and improve its performance is an annual self-assessment exercise.
+Audit Risk This is administered in the form of a formal questionnaire that is answered by each member of the Board and where they rate their individual performance and that of the Nomination Personnel and Compensation Board as a whole.
+The results are compiled by the Compliance Officer and submitted back to the Board for discussion and appropriate action through the Corporate Secretary.
+This self-assessment survey covers four broad areas of Board performance: Fulfillment of the Board's Key Responsibilities, Quality of the Board-Management Relationship, Effectiveness of Board Processes and Meetings, and the Performance of Individual Board Members.
+The self-assessment survey questions are reviewed regularly and administered every May (after the Annual Stockholders' Meeting).
+The Board also conducts its annual assessment of the President and CEO.
+Related Party Transactions Review Sustainability In 2016, a self-evaluation survey of the various introduced, consistent with the format and properformance review.